coralproject/talk/docs/plugins-quickstart.md

 Some things to make this production ready:

-* refactoring to separate concerns,
+* refactoring to separate concerns
-* commenting,
+* commenting
-* adding tests,
+* adding tests
-* validating data,
+* validating data
 * [adding security](https://github.com/coralproject/talk/blob/b805451d376d2892c81c58d8822a85563e469b88/routes/api/users/index.js#L14)
 * incorporating [domain whitelisting](https://github.com/coralproject/talk/blob/b805451d376d2892c81c58d8822a85563e469b88/services/assets.js#L60).

 It is important to realize that when you're writing a Talk plugin you are writing a program that may be touched by other devs and could grow in size and complexity.
 Bring your best engineering sensibilities to bear.

 ## Publishing the plugin

 ### Publish to npm